paven/birGit/README.md

     b amend <commitish>

-some code is under development... this one jumps back to a previus commit.. and ammends it.
+some code is under development... this one jumps back to a previous commit, and amends it.

 ---